-3.2.1 CHAIRPERSON AND MEMBERS
+3.3.1 CHAIRPERSON AND MEMBERS

-(a) The Chairperson, Councillors, and Members of Delegated Committees will ensure:
+- (a) The Chairperson, Councillors, and Members of Delegated Committees will ensure: - (i) Decision making is transparent to members and observers; - (ii) Meeting members have sufficient information to make decisions: - (iii) Every member is supported to contribute decisions; - (iv) Any person whose rights are affected has their interests considered; - (v) Debate and discussion is focussed on the issues at hand; - (vi) Meetings are conducted in an orderly manner; - (vii) Decisions should be made on the merits of the matter.

-- ii.
-Decision making is transparent to members and observers; - iii.
-Meeting members have sufficient information to make decisions; - iv.
-Every member is supported to contribute decisions; - v.
-Any person whose rights are affected has their interests considered; - vi.
-Debate and discussion is focussed on the issues at hand; - vii.
-Meetings are conducted in an orderly manner; - viii.
-Decisions should be made on the merits of the matter. - (b) Council by resolution, or the Chief Executive Officer, may change the date, time and place of, or cancel, any meeting which has been fixed and must provide notice of the change to the public.
+(b) Council by resolution, or the Chief Executive Officer, may change the date, time and place of, or cancel, any meeting which has been fixed and must provide notice of the change to the public.

-3.2.2 MAYOR TO TAKE THE CHAIR
+3.3.2 MAYOR TO TAKE THE CHAIR